“We created a new way to be social online. Less of what makes it suck. More of what makes it great.”

 Is there a Place for Vero in Social Recruiting?

-Employers want a presence anywhere that top tier talent is communicating.
+Employers want a presence anywhere that top tier talent are communicating.
 Vero is already being presented as a marketplace for entrepreneurs: brands can sell products through the “buy now” feature on the app, once verified.
 What other opportunities will there be in this growing community of three million reported users (per Entrepreneur.com)?

 Also, as I discussed in a recent blog and LinkedIn article about the impact of visual storytelling, social campaigns can always leverage high-impact, high-quality visual content to drive traffic to your career website and tell your story.
 The high-res, clutter-free, no-ad interface on Vero could potentially offer dynamic new opportunities for your social recruiting strategy.